Public Health Management and Policy

 - PHC 6103 Systems Thinking for Public Health

-- PHC 6104 Evidence-Based Management of Public Health Programs Campus Program Online Program
+- PHC 6104 Evidence-Based Management of Public Health Programs Campus Program or Online Program

 - PHC 6421 Public Health Law and Ethics